Table of Contents

 What about the cost of living in a city like Medellín?

-In the above-mentioned Medellin Guru article, Jeff talks about his ex-pat experience with a family of three which live very well on a monthly budget of less than $ 1,200 USD.
-And thanks to the exchange rate in Colombia, life has become increasingly cheaper in Medellín in terms of US dollars.
+In the above-mentioned Medellin Guru article, Jeff talks about his ex-pat experience with a family of three that lives very well on a monthly budget of less than $1,200 USD.
+Thanks to the exchange rate in Colombia, life has become increasingly cheaper in Medellín in terms of US dollars.

 However, if you want to know more information about the reality of the budget to live in Medellín according to your particular case, we invite you to review the following articles: